salvadorcandedo/ProyectoBD/_posts/2023-01-15-Creacion-base-datos-Centro-de-estudios.md

 CREATE TABLE Area
     (
      Nombre VARCHAR NOT NULL ,
-     Descrippción VARCHAR NOT NULL ,
+     Descripcion VARCHAR NOT NULL ,
      Area_ID NUMERIC (28) NOT NULL IDENTITY NOT FOR REPLICATION )
 GO